JiLisx/similarity_jaccard/readme.md

 - `--stage`: Start from specific stage (1-5, 0 for all stages)
 - `--processes`: Number of processes to use (default: all available cores)
 - `--sequential`: Use sequential processing instead of multiprocessing
-- `--force`: Force recomputation of all steps even if outputs exist

 ### Running Only the Similarity Calculation Stage